nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 *Figure 4: Parser Class Diagram*

-The `Parser` component is respnsible for making sense of the user's input and return appropriate `Command` for execution.
+The `Parser` component is responsible for interpreting the user's input and return appropriate `Command` for execution.
 If the input is unrecognisable, `Parser` will return an `IncorrectCommand` which will display error message to the user through `Ui`.

 <div markdown="span" class="alert alert-info">**Note:** `CafeCtrl` only have access to the interface `ParserUtil` although the run-time type object is `Parser`.
 With this, we are able to decrease coupling between `CafeCtrl` and `Parser`, allowing for easier maintenance.
 This also ensures the testability as we could provide mock or stub dependencies during testing, we could isolate the behavior of the class and focus on unit testing without external dependencies.</div>